SsangYong Tivoli Review 2024

 On average it achieves 82% of the official MPG figure

-With a budget price tag and a largely unknown badge, the SsangYong Tivoli might seem cheap and cheerful – but it’s much better than that.
-With space for a family, plenty of standard equipment and impressive material quality it’s easily the best car SsangYong has ever made - and it’s good enough to give rival crossovers from the likes of Renault and Nissan something to worry about.
+Offering space for a family, plenty of standard equipment and impressive material quality, it’s easily the best car SsangYong has ever made – good enough to give rival small SUVs such as the Renault Captur and the Nissan Juke something to worry about.

 It’s a more practical car than the similarly-priced Nissan Juke, with space in the back row for adults to sit in comfort and a good-sized 423-litre boot, which is only let down by a high load lip.

 The interior quality of the Tivoli is head and shoulders above anything SsangYong has made previously.
-Materials throughout the cabin are fairly plush and durable, plus there is good quality leather upholstery on all but entry-level SE models.
-It also gets heated seats, Bluetooth connectivity and a user-friendly, well-integrated touchscreen system.
+Materials throughout the cabin are fairly plush and durable, plus there is good quality leather upholstery on all but entry-level Ventura models.

 Ride comfort is good, while grip levels and handling are acceptable.
-An enthusiastic driver won’t necessarily relish driving the Tivoli, especially compared to the Nissan Juke, but most will find it perfectly capable and easy to drive, whether in town, on the motorway or on a rural road.
+An enthusiastic driver won’t necessarily relish driving the SsangYong Tivoli, especially compared to the Nissan Juke, but most will find it perfectly capable and easy to drive, whether in town, on the motorway or on a rural road.

-It might have a few shortcomings, but thanks to a well-made, family-friendly cabin and a very generous level of standard equipment they are easily forgiven.
+It might have a few shortcomings, but thanks to a well-made, family-friendly cabin and a very generous level of standard equipment, they are easily forgiven.